New Website

 needed a static website generator.
 I decided to use

-Zola, which is available as zola-bin
+Zola, which is available as zola-bin via the AUR on

 Arch Linux.

-Having installed Zola, I initialized the directory structure with zola init site
+Having installed Zola, I initialized the directory structure with zola init site.
+I chose to enable syntax highlighting and search indexing, but disabled

-directory I built a local preview of the
+Sass compilation.
+Then, from the site directory I built a local preview of the

 website: